 “What!?”
 Hermione and Ginny gasped in unison.

-“Yes, I am going to meet him for lunch in Hogsmeade.
+“Yeah I am going to meet him for lunch in Hogsmeade.
 I want to have a talk with him and see what his story is.”

 “No Hermione!
 I want to talk to him about this because I feel it is wrong what he did and I want to know why he did it!”
+Harry defended himself.

-Hermione then glared at her best friend and then calmed down, “Well, thank you.
+Hermione then glared at her best friend and then slowly calmed down, “Well, thank you.
 Just keep him away from me.”

 As she glanced at herself in the mirror, her thoughts traveled to Ron again, what was he doing?
 Did he miss her?
 Or did he even realize why she left?
 She then felt disgusted at thinking about even missing him and shook her head.

 It was already 11:30 as Hermione finally was ready to leave to Diagon Alley.
 She was looking forward to a day alone just buried in books.